E-Band Millimeter Wave MMW Technology

 • CLEC and ILEC fibre extensions and replacements

-• Metro Ethernet backhaul and fibre ring closures
+• Metro Ethernet backhaul and ring closures

 • Wireless campus LAN extensions